 UC Riverside is designed to be an in-person learning experience, with the exception of a few specific on-line degree programs.
 Students are expected to attend courses in person.
-Students who are concerned they may not be able to attend in-person classes in Fall 2021 because of financial limitations should consult with their academic advisor, Financial Aid, Basic Needs, and/or Campus Housing to evaluate their options.
+Students who are concerned they may not be able to attend in-person classes because of financial limitations should consult with their academic advisor, Financial Aid, Basic Needs, and/or Campus Housing to evaluate their options.
 There are also resources for finding off-campus housing.

 The University is following guidance provided by the CDC and other authorities and putting best practices into place to ensure a safe resumption of in-person instruction.
 However, students must decide what is right for them based on their circumstances, preferences, goals, and personal judgments of risk.
 We encourage all students to speak with their academic advisor before making this decision.